sensu/sensu-docs-legacy/source/docs/0.23/enterprise-built-in-handlers.md

 }
 ~~~

-When creating ServiceNow configuration items, by default, Sensu will use the client's name for the item name.
+When creating [ServiceNow configuration items][servicenow-cmdb-assets], by default, Sensu will use the client's name for the item name.
 Individual Sensu clients can override the name of their corresponding configuration item, using specific client definition attributes.
 In addition to specifying a item name, any valid CMDB table attributes (fields & values) may also be set, e.g. `os_version`.

 The following is an example client definition, specifying its ServiceNow configuration item attributes.